metrorailings/OwlBlog/content/posts/preseason-review-vikings-1.md

 The changes on defense were much more dramatic.
 The team let go of last year's coordinator as well as the coaches responsible for the defensive backs.
 Coordinator duties have been split across two coaches, though in reality, Mike Zimmer will always be the manager in charge of the defense.
 New names have been brought in to train up the young secondary.

 ***

+Last year's Vikings and this year's Vikings shouldn't be that different.
+Despite losing Stefan Diggs to the Bills, Minnesota's offensive system should still keep them productive.
+So long as the offensive line can continue executing on zone-run concepts, Kirk Cousins will still be money on play-action passes.
+Don't get me wrong, having one less major weapon will hurt, but the coaches should be able to patch things up with a combination of Chad Beebe, Justin Jefferson, and Tajae Sharpe.